Pukekura Park: Other sports and events

 In August 2021, domestic rugby returned to the venue for the first time in 79 years when host Taranaki defeated Hawke's Bay 33–19 in the National Provincial Championship in a one-off match.
 Other Taranaki home matches were played at TET Stadium in Inglewood during this period.

 On the eastern side of the park is New Plymouth Raceway, a horse racing course.
 Between the racetrack and the park is TSB Stadium, a 4,500 seat multi-purpose indoor stadium which is home to the Taranaki Airs basketball team who competed in the New Zealand NBL.

 Near the southern end of the park is the Bowl of Brooklands amphitheatre, which commonly hosts music events.
 The annual WOMAD festival is held at Pukekura Park.

 Other features

 Pukekura Park is also home to the popular Tea House on the Lake, which has been situated beside the main lake since 1931.

-Pukekura Park is the venue for the annual Festival of Lights, which runs for free every year from mid-December to early February.
-It has daytime and night time programmes of events for people of all ages, and the festival itself transforms the park into an illuminated wonderland every evening.

 In 2007, Pukekura Park was the winner of the "Mayfair" spot in a nationwide competition for places on Hasbro's New Zealand edition of Monopoly.